 There are various reasons for the gender differences in careers.
 Traditionally, economists have emphasized gender differences in the years and fields of education, work experience, and labor market discrimination.
-More recently, the literature has focused on differences in psychological attributes and hours worked.
+More recently, the literature has focused on child bearing, differences in psychological attributes, and hours worked.

-Career interruptions and having children have big effects on career progress , .
-Women are still more likely to have career interruptions due to having children and often have greater responsibility for childcare.
+Having children and other career interruptions have big effects on career progress , , .
+Women are more likely than men to have career interruptions due to having children and often have greater responsibility for childcare.
 This means that women have less work experience compared to men of the same age and may face difficulties taking more demanding and time-consuming jobs that would offer better possibilities for career advancement.
 In addition, a large share of the career breaks typically occur during the first ten years in the labor market, when a substantial amount of career progress takes place.

-A recent study using a large Norwegian data set finds that women with children enter firms at lower hierarchy levels than women without children .
-In addition, women with children have more career breaks than women without children and are less likely to be promoted, especially during the first ten years in the labor market.
-All in all, the results show that having children has significant implications for women's careers.
+A study using a large Norwegian data set finds that women with children enter firms at lower hierarchical levels than women without children .
+In addition, women with children have more career breaks than women without children and are less likely to be promoted, particularly during the first ten years in the labor market.
+All in all, the results show that having children has significant negative implications for women's careers.

-Gender differences in educational levels have largely disappeared in developed countries, but there are still large differences in the fields of education that men and women choose.
-Earlier in this article it was noted that this affects men's and women's initial job assignments in the corporate hierarchy.
+Gender differences in education levels have largely disappeared in developed countries, but there are still large gender differences in the chosen fields of education.
+As noted earlier, this affects men's and women's initial job assignments in the corporate hierarchy.
 The field of education also appears to affect the probability of promotion; therefore, gender differences in choice of educational field affect the overall incidence of promotions among men and women .

 These results raise the question of why men and women choose different fields of education.
 If women expect to have more career breaks or expect that they will have difficulty holding jobs that require long working hours (due to childcare responsibilities), the theory of human capital predicts that women will choose the types of education that fit their future career prospects.
 For example, women may not choose fields in which technological progress is very rapid (e.g. engineering) because career breaks would mean that their skills would become outdated during the break.

-A recent study shows how gender differences in competitiveness affect educational choices .
+There is research showing how gender differences in competitiveness affect educational choices .
 The authors study 15-year-old boys and girls in the Netherlands, who choose their academic track (focal subjects) in secondary school.
 The results show that even though boys and girls have similar academic abilities, boys choose more prestigious and mathematics-intensive tracks.
 This is important because it affects the major choice of university education and later labor market outcomes.
-Futhermore, the authors show that 20% of the gender gap in the choice of study track is accounted for by differences in competitiveness between boys and girls.
+Furthermore, the authors show that 20% of the gender gap in the choice of study track is accounted for by differences in competitiveness between boys and girls.

-It has also been empirically established that hours worked and wages have a strongly non-linear relationship relationship; so, for example, individuals working 20% more hours earn over 20% more.
+It has also been empirically established that hours worked and wages have a strongly non-linear relationship; so, for example, individuals working 20% more hours earn over 20% more than those working less.
 This type of non-linearity appears to be particularly relevant for the gender wage gap in the financial and corporate sectors , .
-Research has shown that the gender wage gap is larger when the relationship between hours and wages is non-linear (e.g. for lawyers) and smaller when the relationship is linear (e.g. in pharmacies).
-Thus, in some occupations (e.g. banking), there is a heavy penalty working fewer or more flexible hours.
+Research has shown that the gender wage gap is larger when the relationship between hours and wages is non-linear (e.g. for lawyers) and smaller when the relationship is linear (e.g. in pharmacies) .
+Thus, in some occupations (e.g. banking), there is a heavy penalty for working fewer or more flexible hours.
 Due to non-linearity, small gender differences in working hours lead to large differences in labor market outcomes.
-It is likely that this non-linearity is partly due to the effects of working more hours on career advancement: If more hours increase the probability of promotion and promotions come with large wage gains, small differences in hours lead to large differences in earnings.
+It is likely that this non-linearity partly reflects the effects of working more hours on career advancement: if more hours increase the probability of promotion, and promotions come with large wage gains, then small differences in hours lead to large differences in earnings.
 Women may also choose occupations or jobs that are more linear in terms of hours worked, which may hinder their career advancement if these occupations do not offer similar advancement opportunities as other occupations.

 Why is the number of hours worked in some occupations rewarded disproportionately?
-Recent research suggests that working fewer and more flexible hours notably decreases productivity in certain occupations, such as the financial and legal occupations .
-The argument being that if a worker is not present to carry out their job, other workers cannot fill in easily.
+Research suggests that working fewer and more flexible hours notably decreases productivity in certain occupations, such as the financial and legal occupations , the argument being that if a worker is not present to carry out their job, other workers cannot fill in easily.
 This may be due to information that the employee has that is costly to communicate to others.
-The employee may also learn less from others if s/he is not present when important information is shared.
-In short, when the employee does not have a perfect substitute, small differences in working hours may lead to large differences in productivity and thus wages.
+The employee may also learn less from others if they are not present when important information is shared.
+In short, when the employee does not have a perfect substitute, small differences in working hours may lead to large differences in productivity and, thus, wages.